Contact information update – March 2022:

 On an individual basis, consideration may be given to highly motivated individuals with some post-secondary degree studies at the university level, as well as professional experience who do not have a minimum of a B average or a bachelor’s degree from a recognized university.

-Applicants wishing to apply as an “access” candidate should apply through the regular admissions portal and are requested to identify the life circumstances that may have prohibited, presented barriers, and/or discouraged access to advanced degree studies, in their Statement of Interest (see #5 below).
-Applicants must also send a detailed resume demonstrating a minimum of five (5) years of relevant work experience to immigrationdiploma@queensu.ca .
+Applicants wishing to apply as an “access” candidate should apply through the regular admissions portal and are requested to identify the life circumstances that may have prohibited, presented barriers, and/or discouraged access to advanced degree studies, in the "Special Circumstances" section of the School of Graduate Studies and Postdoctoral Affairs application system.
+Applicants must also send a detailed resume demonstrating a minimum of five (5) years of relevant work experience to immigrationdiploma@queensu.ca.
 Some examples of relevant work experience include prior work as a paralegal, community legal worker, or in the immigration sector.

 Those applicants who do not meet one of the two requirements listed above, will be required to obtain satisfactory standing in an English Language Proficiency Test as part of the application process.